fvilmos/smart_cam/README.md

 ## Running on PC

-To run on a PC, the above mentioned requirements are valid.
+To run on a PC, the above-mentioned requirements are valid.
 Openvino with OpenCV.
-Here for testing purposes, the 'target' atribut from the configuration file could be settled to 'cpu' mode.
-USB camera (if atteched), can be invoked easily with the command line parameter.
+Here for testing purposes, the 'target' attribute from the configuration file could be settled to 'cpu' mode.
+USB camera (if attached), can be invoked easily with the command line parameter.

 ## IOT integration